OpenFreeEnergy/openfe/docs/cookbook/index.rst

                         -

                         - :class:`SmallMoleculeComponent`
-                            Small molecule components describe the ligands that will be mutated.
+                            The ligands that will be mutated.

                         - .. container:: flowchart-sidebyside